Department of NanoEngineering Capped Status

 - If the application states that you are not eligible to apply, but you have met all of the requirements, ignore the message and apply anyway.

 - Applications will be reviewed, starting with the student having the highest GPA in the required screening courses (courses completed at UC San Diego) until the target enrollment number is reached.
 For example, if the target enrollment number is five, the department will admit the first, five students starting with the student who has the highest GPA in the screening courses.
-In past years, applicants accepted to our majors had GPA's ranging from 3.0 - 4.0 in the required screening courses.

 - To learn more about the Jacobs School's Capped Majors, click here.